-I doubt that greed has ever been the sole motivation for a person to create and pursue wealth.
-And even if a person who was only motivated by greed existed, how could anyone but that person tell?
-Outward appearances would be the same whether the motivation was greed or something else, such as the desire for fame or the interest in inventing, developing, and selling something which is valued or useful to her fellow man.
+Also, it’s unlikely that greed has ever been the sole motivation for anyone to create and pursue wealth.
+And even if there were a person who was solely motivated by greed, how could anyone but that person know her motivation(s)?
+Outward appearances would be the same whether the motivation was greed or something else, such as the desire for fame or the interest in inventing, developing, and selling something valued or useful to her fellow man.
 Motivation could also come from the desire to discover, create, work, or lead, to make jobs available for people in need, or to build up a nest egg for family security or charity.
-People can become wealthy because billions of people love their products (think Steve Jobs) or because they win lotteries, but there is no indication that reason to believe that greed was necessarily the motivation.
+People can become wealthy because billions of consumers love their products (think Steve Jobs) or by winning a lottery.
+Still, there is rarely justification for assuming that greed was necessarily the motivation.

-Before I proceed, please know I believe greed is very bad.
+Of course, excessive desire for wealth or possessions is very bad.
 (It’s a sin for God’s sake!)
-I also think, however, that 1) people falsely assume greed causes already-wealthy people to seek more money and that 2) people see others with great excesses of wealth while there are still poor people in need.
-From this evidence alone they conclude that greed must be keeping wealthy people from sharing more with the poor, but they are wrong to jump to this conclusion.
+Excessive desire too often causes people to commit crimes and other sins.
+Wanting more money out of vanity is not a good look.
+I also think, however, that people falsely assume 1) greed causes already-wealthy people to seek more money, and 2) people having great wealth is the reason other people are in need of food, clothing, and shelter.
+From these assumptions, people conclude that greed must be keeping wealthy people from sharing more with the poor, but they are wrong to jump to this conclusion.

-Do you consider middle income Americans wealthy?
+Do you consider middle-income Americans wealthy?
 In a very real and relevant sense, they are.
 According to Wikipedia, John D. Rockefeller is the richest person in modern history.
 Rockefeller lived the first 74 of his 98 years before 1914, the year the first air conditioner was installed in a home.
 If he ever flew in a plane, it was very late in life; he did not go far, and the plane was relatively uncomfortable, dangerous, and unreliable.
 He never took his kids or grandkids to anything like Disneyland.
-His doctor and dentist had a tiny fraction of the knowledge, tools, procedures, pain relievers, and drugs available to middle income people today.
+His doctor and dentist had a tiny fraction of the knowledge, tools, procedures, pain relievers, and drugs available to middle-income people today.
 And he had fewer options for entertainment, as opportunities just weren’t the same back then.
 Was Rockefeller rich?
 You bet!
-Could he enjoy a lifestyle as good as a middle income American today?
-In most respects, no. My guess is that very few, if any, middle income people in America today would want to switch places with the richest man in modern history.[i]
+Could he enjoy a lifestyle as good as a middle-income American today?
+In most respects, no. My guess is that very few, if any, middle-income people in America today would want to switch places with the richest man in modern history.[i]

 The upshot is that essentially no individuals on the income curve consider themselves to be greedy because they want more than what they already have.
 There is no inherent correlation between absolute levels of wealth and greediness, so it is just as unfair for a poor American to call a wealthier American greedy as it is for a poor Pakistani to call a poor American greedy for wanting more.
-Some poor and rich Americans may be greedy, but their income levels has nothing to do with it.
+Some poor and rich Americans may be greedy, but their income levels have nothing to do with it.

 The poorest U.S. billionaire, or the 540th person who wants to move up to the 539th spot, is not necessarily greedier than the middle manager who wants to be an executive manager or the mail clerk who wants to be a middle manager.
-Some people are greedy, and some people are not, irrespective of their income or status.
+Again, some people are greedy, and some people are not, irrespective of their income or status.

 The answer to the above questions is “no.” You are not greedy or greedier based on the above facts alone.
 (You may actually be greedy for some other reason, but turning down the offer is not evidence of greed.)
 The existence of financially desperate people is a real and important societal problem, especially for those who have had unfair disadvantages or bad luck.
 Each of us has societal obligations to do our part in addressing these problems, such as paying a fair share of taxes.
-Choosing to help the people who happen to knock on your door would be kind and good, but with few exceptions, you are not morally obligated to help everyone in need before you.
+Choosing to help the people who happen to knock on your door would be kind and good, but with few exceptions, you are not morally obligated to help everyone in need who stands before you.
 One reason for this is that it would be an astounding coincidence if the need of the person standing before you happens to be the most worthy candidate for the money you could spare for charity.
 Chances are, you would accomplish less total good by giving money to the person knocking on your door than to someone else, e.g., someone in even greater need.

 Let’s take this to the next level.
 Say you are the owner of a janitorial service company.
 Your company makes enough profit for you to draw a salary of about $52,000 per year (the U.S. median income in 2016).
 The company’s janitorial jobs require relatively low skills, and although you only pay janitors the minimum wage, you routinely have three or more applicants for every job opening you have.
-What if an applicant for a janitorial job tells you a tragic story about why she needs a job and a wage $2 per hour more than the minimum wage?
+What if an applicant for a janitorial job tells you a tragic story about why she needs a job and a wage of $2 per hour more than the minimum wage?

 When it comes to employee pay in larger companies, the number of dollars and people involved are greater.
-Usually there is a smaller percentage of employees who earn minimum wage, but everyone in the company wants to be paid more.
+Usually, there is a smaller percentage of employees who earn minimum wage, but everyone in the company wants to be paid more.
 In short, the same dynamics and issues confronting the janitorial service company are at play in large companies as well.
 The factors considered when it comes to employee pay in all companies rarely has anything to do with greed.

 The Golden State Warriors basketball team pays its star player, Kevin Durant, $65 million a year.
 Do you think the team owners would not prefer to pay him $64 million or $32 million (or minimum wage)?
 Do you think the McDonald’s franchise owners want to pay their store managers more than the minimum wage?
 Do you think the board of directors (who usually own stock in the company) of any company wants to pay the CEO a penny more than it must to hire and keep him or her?
 If you do, please think again.
 It is not an overstatement to say that all employers pay their employees more than they would prefer.

 When the Warriors hired Durant, the owners must have believed that the value of him being on the team was worth more than his pay (otherwise they wouldn’t have offered to pay that much).
 If Durant was worth $66 million a year to the team, but the owners thought no other team would offer to pay him more than $64.9 million, it would have made sense for the owners to offer him $65 million.
 (That owners desire to make a profit on a $65 million investment should not be a surprise or something to be alarmed about.
-If owners do not expect to make money on an investment, they will not make the investment.)
-If Durant believed $65 million a year was the best offer he could get, he would agree to be exploited to the tune of $1 million per year (his other choice being to accept a $64.9 million offer from another team).
+If owners do not expect to make money on their investment, they will not make the investment.)
+If Durant believed $65 million a year was the best offer he could get, he would agree to be “exploited” to the tune of $1 million per year (his other choice being to accept a $64.9 million offer from another team).
 Note that this describes a voluntary transaction in which both parties believe they will be better off after the deal — a win-win situation.

 People often say employers exploit their employees by paying them too little.
-As noted above, employers do try to make a little money off of every employee because the whole point of a business is to make a profit, and a business that does not make a profit will not be in business for long.
+As noted above, employers do try to make money off of every employee because the whole point of a business is to make a profit, and a business that does not make a profit will not be in business for long.
 Also, as mentioned above, an unreasonably high profit on an employee creates a profit opportunity for other companies, i.e., other employers can hire that employee at a higher wage and make a reasonable profit on that employee.
-In this sense, in my example above Durant was exploited by $1 million per year.
+In this sense, in my example above Durant was “exploited” by $1 million per year.

 Many of you may think that using the word “exploit” as I did above is crazy.
 Perhaps it is, but people talk about employers exploiting employees all the time.
 The only employee exploitation that can exist is the kind I described, and it is small (less than 2% of a salary in the Durant example).
 Paying people the market value of their labor should not be called exploitation.
 In a free and robust market, no other kind of employee exploitation can survive the incessant competition for valuable employees.
-(There are some exceptions, such as in tiny towns with few businesses, but the hue and cry about employee exploitation usually relates to large companies, such as Walmart, McDonald’s and the like, which are mostly in highly-populated areas.)
+(There are some exceptions, such as in tiny towns with few businesses, but the hue and cry about employee exploitation usually relate to large companies, such as Walmart, McDonald’s and the like, which are mostly in highly-populated areas.)